Pulsar Core Rxq30v Review: A Thermal Rifle Scope

 Image Quality

 As for the image quality, it’s quite good.
-I didn’t expect a thermal scope to present pictures with so well color balance.
+I didn’t expect a thermal scope to present pictures with so good color balance.
 It’s easy for the green to take over in a sapphire display.
-Pulsar made sure there is nothing like that happening here.
+Pulsar made sure there was nothing like that happening here.

 Look at your phone, how big is that?
 What’s the resolution of that display?
 Do you seriously think Pulsar should use a QHD Super AMOLED display on this scope?
 That would make this the most expensive scope in the market.